 Getting started with the OpenMRS demo

-The database underneath the demo webapp is automatically reset daily, so both feel free to make any and all changes that you want – just don’t assume any of your modifications will last.
+The database underneath the demo webapp is automatically reset periodically, so feel free to make any changes that you want – just don’t assume any of your modifications will last.

 The My Profile tab allows you to change your user information.
 It is pretty intuitive, but you can look around if you’d like.